Berkshire Driving School - Trailer Towing

 - Make certain that the slack in the cables is sufficient to allow manoeuvring yet will not let them drag on the ground.

 - Check lights, tyres and vehicle security.
-(The brake lights need the ignition to be switched on, have a handy stick which can be wedged between seat and brake pedal if you are on your own.)
+(The brake lights need the ignition to be switched on)

 - Adjust any retrofitted mirrors.